middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/cloudformation-response/+page.md

 NOTES:

 - The body sent to CloudFormation is capped at 4096 bytes.
-When it is larger, `Reason` is cut down to fit and suffixed with ` [truncated]`; the returned object carries the same trimmed `Reason`.
+When it is larger, `Reason` is cut down to the whole characters that fit and suffixed with ` [truncated]`; the returned object carries the same trimmed `Reason`.
 When the body still does not fit (for example a large `Data`), the invocation reports `FAILED` with a reason naming the cap, so the stack fails fast instead of waiting for the custom resource timeout.
+- `Reason` is required when `Status` is `FAILED`, so a `FAILED` response without one gets `See CloudWatch logs`.
+- `PhysicalResourceId` must be a non-empty string.
+It is taken from the handler's response, then `event.PhysicalResourceId`, then `context.logStreamName`, then `context.awsRequestId`; when none is available the invocation fails with `@middy/cloudformation-response: PhysicalResourceId is required and neither the event nor the context provides one` rather than sending a response CloudFormation would reject.
+- `event.ResponseURL` must be an `https:` URL, as the presigned S3 URL always is.
+Any other value fails with a package error before anything is sent, so the body and the stack's ids never go elsewhere.
+- The `PUT` is aborted 500 ms before the invocation's remaining time runs out (never under 1 s; 30 s when there is no `context.getRemainingTimeInMillis`), so a hung request is logged as a failure instead of being cut off by the runtime.
 - The handler must return an object (or nothing).
 A string, number or array cannot carry the response fields and is reported as `FAILED` with the reason `@middy/cloudformation-response: handler response must be an object`.
 - The `PUT` uses an empty `Content-Type`, as the presigned URL is signed with.
 A non-2xx reply or a network failure is thrown so it shows up in the function logs.
 - Nothing is sent when `event.ResponseURL` is absent, for example when invoking the function directly in a test.